Skip to Content

 • Paper towels or rags

 I like to get an entire oil change kit or maintenance kit every year to do the yearly maintenance on my ATV.
 Here is an example of an ATV Maintenance Kit found on Amazon.
-This probably wont be the exact model you have but it gives you an idea of what to look for.
+This probably won’t be the exact model you have but it gives you an idea of what to look for.

-Steps involved in changing the oil
+Here are the steps involved in changing the oil in your ATV’s 4-stroke engine:

-Run the engine
+Run the Engine

-Drain the oil
+Drain the Oil

-Start by putting the oil pan under the the quad to catch all the oil as it drains out the ATV.
+Start by putting the oil pan under the quad to catch all the oil as it drains out the ATV.
 Remove the drain plug and wait for all the oil to drain completely out of the engine.

 • Wear the rubber gloves, if you wish.